-Elias Khouri was recently showcased on Pittsburgh Today Live advertising his new single "Wanted You To Know".
+Elias Khouri was recently showcased on Pittsburgh Today Live advertising his new single "I Got You On My Mind".

-Elias Khouri performs his acoustic sets at a wide assortment of Wineries, Breweries, Weddings, and other events.
-Elias also provides all of his own sound and PA equipment.
+Elias Khouri performs his acoustic sets at a wide assortment of events.
+Elias also provides his own sound and PA equipment.

 A Pittsburgh born and raised guitarist, who is making strides at becoming a popular figure in the Pittsburgh music scene.
-Elias is 18 years old and is already performing at top venues in and around the area.
+Elias is 20 years old and is already performing at top venues in and around the area.